cuboulder-csci2270/terminal-command-overview/README.md

 jovyan@jupyter-IDENTIKEY:~/summer2024/csci2270/assignments$
 ```

 *Absolute* pathing refers to the practice of giving the entire path of the directory to which you want to go, regardless of where you currently are now.
-Using the example from before, this is like telling your friend "Starting at the entrance to the Engineering center, go up the stairs, then take a left, walk straight for a bit, ..."
+Using the example from before, this is like telling your friend "Starting at the entrance to the engineering center, go up the stairs, then take a left, walk straight for a bit, ..."
 For the terminal, absolute pathing starts from the root directory.
 This can be useful when the directory you want to get to is located far away from where you are currently operating.
 Sometimes it's easier just to go back to the root and find the folder from there.

 Example:
 ```console